nasa-hunch/website/scripts/seed/hunch2024/projects/lunar-art.md

 ---
 name: Lunar Art
 category: [Design & Prototype]
+shortDescription: Lunar Art project aims to explore the possibilities of creating art on the moon and how it can inspire astronauts and the public alike.
 ---

 NASA has a long history of art connections.
 Walls and hallways at